-Usual Meeting Schedule Teleconferences: Monthly or as scheduled on event calendar Face-to-face: Once Annually or as scheduled
+Usual Meeting Schedule Change as agreed to by members attending the meetings.
+Face-to-face: Once Annually or as scheduled

 Overview

 This group is focused on refining technologies that have occurred due to the "social" explosion on the web (blogging, social networking, social media) so they can be successfully applied in business solutions.
 The group is comprised of enterprise practioners as much as vendors in order to add a practical aspect to the work.